Sarah Ngọc Lưu ✯ social practice

 Radio

-After two years off doing my sub-rock show, I decided to do an overnight electronic feature after a long period of curiosity for exploring outside my preferred on-air genre+yearning to do a time slot I had always wanted to do but never had the time nor energy for.
+After two years of doing my sub-rock show, I decided to do an overnight electronic feature after a long period of curiosity for exploring outside my preferred on-air genre+yearning to do a time slot I had always wanted to do but never had the time nor energy for.

 My last live broadcasted show with KSJS was called ‘poseur: wrapped up’.
 Playing artists from Sky Ferreira to Japanese Breakfast, I showcased how much my taste evolved since my passion in music began.
 Within my final broadcast I honored the veterans that came from the Rookie Mag 8tracks playlists that I obsessedly blasted on repeat in middle school (Frankie Cosmos, the Front Bottoms, Starry Cat, Tigers Jaw), danced to my personal throwback hits from high school (5 Seconds of Summer, Catfish and the Bottlemen, Small Crush) and celebrated the best years of my college experience with some of my absolute favorites (Chairlift, ESG, baby guts).
 But I mean, you can check the whole order of operations yourself.
 I was graduating college!
 The nosalgia of it all hit me hard...